umanovskis/baremetal-arm/doc/09_context_switch.md

 ---

 What will our handler actually do, then, to let the scheduler resume as it should?
 The scheduler will need to restore the state that it had before executing the task, and that means the state has to be saved somewhere first.
-The scheduler's `activate_task` function should first save the state, which we can accomplish with some inline assembly.
+The scheduler's `run_task` function should first save the state, which we can accomplish with some inline assembly.
 Before writing the end-of-task syscall handler, we may as well deal with saving the state first - it will give us a better idea of how to restore it.

-Let's consider what we need to save when we are in `activate_task` and before we trigger the transition to user mode.
+Let's consider what we need to save when we are in `run_task` and before we trigger the transition to user mode.
 Do we really need everything?

 * General-purpose registers. `R0` contains the `entry` argument, that is, the address of the task's entry point.
 It's used only to enter the task, we don't need to restore it after the task completes, therefore we don't need to save it either.
-We don't need the other general-purpose registers either, as the ARM calling convention can tell us. `activate_task` has no more arguments, and doesn't have any local variables we could lose. `activate_task` was called from `sched_run`, and the state of `sched_run` was already saved on the stack when calling `activate_task` - it's just a regular C function call, and then the compiler takes care of saving the caller's state.
+We don't need the other general-purpose registers either, as the ARM calling convention can tell us. `run_task` has no more arguments, and doesn't have any local variables we could lose. `run_task` was called from `sched_run`, and the state of `sched_run` was already saved on the stack when calling `run_task` - it's just a regular C function call, and then the compiler takes care of saving the caller's state.
 So, there's no need to save the general-purpose registers.

 * The program state register `CPSR`.
 It may seem like we don't need to save it because the user mode task doesn't have the rights to change anything in `CPSR` that we need to keep.
 That's true, but `CPSR` also contains the `I` and `F` bits, which indicate whether interrupts (IRQs and FIQs respectively) are enabled.
 We will want to save this information so that we can restore the previous interrupt state.
 Now, our tutorial system always keeps interrupts on after enabling them for the first time, but we will want to keep track of interrupt state properly nonetheless.
 It's very common for real systems to briefly disable interrupts to run some critical code.

 * The link register, `LR`.
-When we enter `activate_task`, `LR` will point to where the CPU should continue after `activate_task` returns, which is inside the loop in `sched_run`.
+When we enter `run_task`, `LR` will point to where the CPU should continue after `run_task` returns, which is inside the loop in `sched_run`.
 We indeed want to continue there, so `LR` should be saved.

 Simply saving `LR` and `CPSR` seems to be sufficient.
 Both registers can be saved on the stack.
-Very importantly, we will also need to save `SP` itself after doing so.
+Very importantly, we need to think about `SP`.
 When we push `LR` and `CPSR` to the stack, supervisor mode `SP` will point to them.
-But after the user task terminates and executes a Supervisor Call, the CPU will first switch to the assembly SVC handler, and then to `syscall_handler`.
-The latter call is itself a function call (written as `bl syscall_handler` in assembly), which means it will affect the stack, so supervisor mode `SP` will have changed by the time we want to restore the task's context.
+But after the user task terminates and executes a Supervisor Call, the CPU will first switch to the assembly SVC handler, which will modify `SP` further.
+We'll get into more detail on this a bit later on.

 To provide a memory location to save `SP` to, we can simply allocate a static variable in the scheduler: